 Hockey

-With an impressive resume, Denver University coach David Carle will finally be behind the bench in Anchorage
+With an impressive resume, University of Denver coach David Carle will finally be behind the bench in Anchorage

 In his young coaching career, David Carle has hoisted national championship trophies and guided a U.S. national team to gold.

-This weekend, the Denver University head hockey coach will finally be behind the bench in his hometown.
+This weekend, the University of Denver head hockey coach will finally be behind the bench in his hometown.

 Carle leads his Pioneers team into Anchorage to take on UAA in a weekend series.
 Denver arrives as the nation’s top-ranked Division I team, fresh off a national title in the 2023-24 season.
 The two teams play Saturday at 6:07 p.m. and on Sunday at 5:07 p.m.
 Both games are at the Avis Alaska Sports Complex.